AstarNetwork/astar-docs/docs/EVM/astarbase.md

     returns (uint128);
 ```

-`checkStakerStatusOnContract()` Checks if pair of addresses (ss58, evm) is an active staker in dApps-staking on the specified contract and returns staked amount
+`checkStakerStatusOnContract()` Checks to see if a pair of addresses (ss58, evm) is an active staker in dApp staking on the specified contract, and returns the staked amount

 ```
 function checkStakerStatusOnContract(address evmAddress, address stakingContract)